 Traditionally, the 150 Catholic groups, commissions, councils, offices, institutes, parishes and other organisations are funded by weekly offertories and other collections made during Masses.

-Until recently, only a fixed 15% share of parish collections are contributed to the archdiocese, the rest of which are kept for the respective parish’s own needs.
-Beginning 2016, the 15% fixed contribution was revised to a tiered system of between 4% and 28% depending on the income of each parish.
+Until 2015, only a fixed 15 per cent share of each parish’s collections were contributed to the archdiocese.
+Most of these collections were kept for each parish’s own needs.
+Beginning 2016, the fixed contribution was revised to a tiered system of between 8% and 28% depending on the income of each parish.

 However, even with the revised rates, this contribution continues to be inadequate for the archdiocese.